allenloves/SuperSampler/README.md

 ###Install SuperSampler

 SuperSampler is now a Quark.
 However it not yet published to supercollider-quarks list.
-Therefore it will not be shown on ```Quarks.gui``` list.
+Therefore it will not be shown in ```Quarks.gui``` window.
 To install, type:
 ```supercollider
 Quarks.install("https://github.com/allenloves/SuperSampler");
 ```